 Retail research includes many and varied methodologies, ranging from in-store experiments to big data analysis to case studies and ethnography and more.
 This course will have a particular focus on experiments.
 The course will also offer insights into a broader scope of methods used in retail research as a complement.
 To achieve this, one afternoon will be devoted to meeting retail researchers from different disciplines and universities.
 These researchers will share their in-depth knowledge of their preferred methods and give the participants an overview of the diverse nature of retail research.

 Bridging Theory and Practice (5 ECTS)

 The course aims to prepare the PhD candidates on how to best plan and manage their research projects so that they become both publishable as well as manageable for the companies.
 PhD candidates learn more about how to build a research trajectory that has practical relevance to the retail industry.
 The course has two parts.
 One part directed at the doctoral students in which different types of industry relevance are discussed.
 Focus is on outreach and executive education.
 In the second part, researchers and practitioners are brought together in an executive training module that focuses on the retail businesses' current and future performance.
 In this 2,5-day practitioner module, the PhD candidates take part in an executive training module alongside practitioners.
 This helps build an understanding for contemporary retailing at the same time as it provides unique networking opportunities for both researchers and practitioners.

 Skills course: Reviewing, Discussing and Defending (5 ECTS)

 Being an academic researcher means being part of the academic community.
 This includes reviewing of both conference and journal papers.
 In this course, the participants will review several real articles.
+Some papers will be presented in all of their iterations following the reviewing process, thus informing the participants of how the reviewing system works and the process of getting a paper through the reviewing process.
 At the end of the course, all participants will have formulated their own reviewing philosophy.